plone/meta/config/README.md

 It is one thing to standardize, yet another to be flexible enough to adapt to each repository's particular needs.

-Fortunately `plone/meta` tries its best to accomplish both:
+Fortunately `plone.meta` tries its best to accomplish both:

 - it provides sane defaults
 - it allows extension of the defaults with custom configuration

-The files mentioned above have comments all over them with instructions on how to extend, modify, and influence what `plone/meta` ends up adding on those files.
+The files mentioned above have comments all over them with instructions on how to extend, modify, and influence what `plone.meta` ends up adding on those files.

 Those options are to be stored, as it is mentioned on the comments themselves, in `.meta.toml`.

-This way, when the configuration files get regenerated, `plone/meta` reads the configuration in `.meta.toml` and reapplies the specific configuration on the other files.
+This way, when the configuration files get regenerated, `plone.meta` reads the configuration in `.meta.toml` and reapplies the specific configuration on the other files.

 See the specific configuration files sections below on how to extend and modify each configuration file.